Enterprise Messaging Apps vs. Consumer Messaging Apps

 4. Top Down Communication

-Because enterprise messaging apps are built for the way businesses work rather than consumers, there are handy features that enable top-down communication.
+Because enterprise team messaging apps are built for the way businesses work rather than consumers, there are handy features that enable top-down communication.
 This means the ability to send company-wide or group-specific messages in-app, ensuring the message gets read.

-This is a big selling point for enterprise messaging solutions because this type of communication has long been a pain point for managers and executives.
+This is a big selling point for enterprise messaging systems because this type of communication has long been a pain point for managers and executives.
 Most messages sent through email or posted on bulletin boards or intranets either go unopened, unread or both.

 With an enterprise solution, you can send alert-style messages, or broadcasts, that go straight to your employees’ phones and require them to read the message to continue using the app.
 And with analytics, you can see exactly who has read the messages.